Getting it right

 You will need to take the items that cannot be recycled out of your green bin or clear sacks and, depending on what the items are, put them in your general waste or take them to your local household recycling centre.

 Contamination can result in an entire lorry full of good recycling being rejected when it is sent to EnviroSort.
-This means the load will be then be sent to landfill or incineration instead of being recycled.
-It can also cause delays to our collection rounds and in emptying residents bins.
+This means the load will be then be sent to incineration instead of being recycled.
+It can also cause delays to our collection rounds and in emptying residents' bins.

 When you have removed the contaminating items your green bin can be emptied, or clear sacks collected, on your next scheduled collection.
 Our crews are not able to make a special trip back to collect any bins or sacks that were marked contaminated.